buhowski/react-typescript/public/text-data/films/EuropeanUkrainians/EuropeanUkrainiansEN.md

 ## Logline

-A dark-humored sitcom about a group of young “idiots” who, facing the absurdity of the Ukrainian “Europe” environment, challenge life’s realities on the path of self-development, maintaining a delicate balance between optimism, a fuck-it attitude, and uncontrollably fatal hysteria in the unfolding events.
+A dark-humored sitcom about a group of young "idiots" who, facing the absurdity of the Ukrainian "Europe" environment, challenge life’s realities on the path of self-development, maintaining a delicate balance between optimism, a fuck-it attitude, and uncontrollably fatal hysteria in the unfolding events.

 ## Main Idea